Characterizing the existence of a Borel complete expansion: Introduction

-if both $(X,E)$ and $(Y,F)$ are strongly definable quotients and there is a strongly definable $f\subseteq X\times Y$ such that, persistently, \begin{itemize} \item The $E$-saturation of $\dom(f)$ is $X$.
-That is, for every $x\in X$, there is an $x'\in X$ and $y'\in Y$ where $xEx'$ holds and $(x',y')\in f$. \item $f$ induces a well-defined injection on equivalence classes.
-That is, if $(x,y)$ and $(x',y')$ are in $f$, then $xEx'$ holds if and only if $yFy'$ does. \end{itemize} As examples, if $X,E,Y,B$ are Borel subsets of Polish spaces then any Borel reduction is an $HC$-reduction, as is any absolutely $\Delta^1_2$-reduction.
+if an HC-reduction of $(X,E)$ into $(Y,F)$ exists, and we say that $(X,E)$ and $(Y,F)$ are {\em HC-bireducible} if if $(X,E)$ is HC-reducible to $(Y,F)$ and $(Y,F)$ is HC-reducible to $(X,E)$.
+As examples, if $X,E,Y,F$ are Borel subsets of Polish spaces then any Borel reduction is an $HC$-reduction, as is any absolutely $\Delta^1_2$-reduction, see e.g., \cite{URL}.

 A {\em representation} of a strongly definable quotient $(X,E)$ is a pair $f,Z$ of strongly definable families such that $f:X\rightarrow Z$ is persistently surjective and persistently,